Ghabriel/FileExtractor/README.md

 # FileExtractor
-Easy-to-use file extractor that supports a wide variety of file extensions, given that specific extractors are available for any desired file type.
+Easy-to-use file extractor that supports a wide variety of file extensions, given that specific extractors are available for the desired file types.

 ## Installation
 Simply clone this repository and you're ready to go.
 You may want to add a symbolic link to somewhere like `/usr/local/bin` to make it easier to run, e.g: